Senior Scam Prevention & Fraud Resources in Illinois

 • Naperville (approx. 150,000 people)

-These cities are home to growing senior communities and experience some of the highest fraud activity in the state.
+These cities are home to growing senior communities and bear the brunt of Illinois’s fraud crisis.
+In 2025, Illinois seniors lost $189 million to fraud (+42%).
+Investment scams led at $73 million, while government impersonation surged 71% to $16 million and lottery/sweepstakes exploded 383%.
 Local efforts to protect older adults depend heavily on awareness, early reporting, and coordinated response.

 Loss by Crime Type